CamileM/Research/README.md

 ## What are Private Subnets?

-- Private Subnets consist of private IP addresses and are usually behind a firewall or router that performs NAT (Network Address Translation).
-They only supposed to work within t he local network.
+- Private Subnets consist of a private IP address, and they are usually behind a firewall or router that performs NAT (Network Address Translation).
+They only supposed to work within the local network.

 ## What are Public Subnets?

 - Public Subnet has an Internet Gateway attached which is used by the EC2 instances to access the internet.

-## NACIs vs Security Groups?
-Stateful vs Stateless.
+## NACLs vs Security Groups?
 (Inbound and Outbound)

+- Security Groups: adds a security layer to EC2 instances that control both inbound and outbound traffic at the instance level.

+- Network Access Control List or NACLs: adds an additional layer of security associated with subnets that control both inbound and outbound traffic at the subnet level.

+### Stateful vs Stateless.

+- The key difference between stateful and stateless applications is that stateless applications don't “store” data whereas stateful applications requires data to be stored.

 ## NAC rules for a our Node-Sample-App Public Subnet (Where do clients come in?)
 ## port 80...
 You want loggin to install stuff?
 Port 22...
 You need to communicate